valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 Open Philanthropy Project (OPP) believes that most US egg producers will switch to [indoor multi-tier aviary systems](http://www.thepoultrysite.com/articles/929/modern-aviary-design/) if they transition away from battery cages.[^20] After investigating the difference in welfare between battery cages and aviary systems in [this article](https://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/how-will-hen-welfare-be-impacted-transition-cage-free-housing), OPP appears to believe tentatively that aviary systems are better for layer hens for the following reasons:

-- Each hen will be provided with 1.6 to 2.1 times as much space, as well as some degree of ability to perch, forage, dustbathe, and nest (none of which are possible in a battery cage, and all of which appear to be valuable according to hens’ revealed preferences in the research we have seen so far).
+- Each hen will be provided with 1.6 to 2.1 times as much space, as well as some degree of ability to perch, forage, dustbathe, and nest (none of which are possible in a battery cage, and all of which appear to be valuable according to hens’ revealed preferences).
 - Although increased mortality rates were seen in aviary systems, producers have a financial incentive to reduce mortality on their own.
 - Only a fraction of layer hens are affected by higher mortality rates, while all receive the behavioural benefits.

-Maho of The Humane League Japan notes that knowledge and training of aviary systems in Japan is limited.

 ### How cost effective are cage-free campaigns?